ajgon/ajgon.github.com/_posts/2015-12-10-turn-your-raspberry-pi-to-powerful-htpc-with-osmc.md

 Whole idea is actually pretty simple - just create a script `/usr/local/bin/ping-tv.sh` and fill with content below (don't forget to put your TV IP there).

-{% codeblock OSMC:&nbsp;/usr/local/bin/ping-tv.sh lang:sh %}
+{% codeblock OSMC:&nbsp;/usr/local/bin/ping-tv.sh lang:txt %}

 #!/bin/bash
 TVIP=<IP of your TV>